sylvain-reynaud/i2cf/README.md

 Go to Neo4j browser at `http://localhost:7474/browser/` and the query in `utils/create_nodes_and_relationships.cypher` file.

 ## Run the application

+After importing data to Neo4j, you can run the application with docker-compose:

 ```bash
 docker-compose up -d